vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_firmware.rst

        .. rubric:: AOP firmware

-       The CPUCP firmware is released as a binary and build compilation is not required.
+       The AOP firmware is released as a binary and build compilation is not required.

        .. rubric:: CPUCP firmware